kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

 ### Delete Workload

 Motivation:
-The pass-through delete workload command doesn't actually delete the Workload but instead requeues it.
-This can confuse users, as the Workload remains listed even after they attempt to delete it, due to its recreation.
+The pass-through delete workload command deletes the Workload API object, which is later recreated leading to its job to be re-queued.
+This can confuse users, as the recreated Workload has the same name giving the impression that the `delete workload` command did not succeed.

 This command will delete the corresponding Workload Job(s), and then the Workload will be asynchronously deleted using Kueue.
 If the Workload has associated Jobs,